 This means that if you have Canadian email addresses in your email marketing database, the law is applicable to you even if your business is based in the U.S. or any other country outside of Canada.

-What do you need to do to make sure you’re CASL-compliant?
+What do you need to do to ensure you’re CASL-compliant?

 Step 1: Review your email address collection methods